 Large insect infestations are common occurrences in Western, Washington.
-Thankfully, these can be skillfully handled by professional pest control companies, such as ours.
+Thankfully, these can be skillfully handled by professional animal exclusion companies, such as ours.

 One of the most common locations for insect infestations is the attic insulation.
-After the pests have been exterminated, many homeowners assume that the problem has been solved.
+After the animals have been exterminated, many homeowners assume that the problem has been solved.
 Unfortunately, this is not the case.
-Once any pests have invaded insulation, to ensure a full eradication, the insulation must be replaced.
+Once any animals have invaded insulation, to ensure a full eradication, the insulation must be replaced.

 Purpose of Attic Insulation

 Attic insulation serves a number of purposes in Pacific Northwest homes, such as regulating temperatures, increasing energy efficiency, and lowering energy expenses for homeowners.
 The condition of your insulation determines how well it is accomplishing these goals.
 If your insulation is flattened, wet, dirty, or shredded, it cannot properly function as an insulator for your home.